suit-wg/architecture/draft-ietf-suit-architecture.md

   |                   |                     .        |       |
   |                   |                              |       |
 ~~~~
-{: #firmware-update title="First Example Flow for a Firmware Upate."}
+{: #firmware-update title="First Example Flow for a Firmware Update."}

 {{firmware-update2}} shows an exchange that starts with the
 status tracker querying the device for its current firmware version.